ayshathlubna/Data-Cleaning-Manipulation-Visualization-/README.md

 ## **📺 Watch the Project in Action!**
-🎥 **I’ve attached a screen recording of the project walkthrough so you can see how everything comes together!**
+🎥 **I’ve attached a screen recording of the project walkthrough on linkedin so you can see how everything comes together in!**

 ---